Doing Research in MAE

 If a sponsor publishes a maximum F&A rate that it will pay on a specific proposal and is less than the federally negotiated rate, Princeton’s Office of Research and Sponsored Projects (ORPA) may or may not accept the proposal.
 A copy of the page describing this rate must be attached to your proposal in Coeus.

 Aside from export control issues, you must also determine whether your project will involve live animals, human subjects, biohazards, or conflict of interest.
 See the Research Integrity and Assurance web site: (https://www.princeton.edu/ria/).
 Such issues should be included in Coeus on the Special Review tab.
+Notify your Assistant Grants Manager of your intended involvement in any of the above as soon as you notify them of the proposal as it may take time to route for proper approvals and protocols.

 This form is required to be signed by the PI, and attached to Coeus for each proposal. (https://deptbedit.princeton.edu/orpa/policies-and-forms/forms/Coeus-PI-Certification-Form.pdf)